jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The Buffy Battles
 If two or more players are playing as The First Evil, they will need to randomly determine who chooses which one takes the first turn.

+# Franklin Richards
+Set: The Fantastic Battles
+**Pocket Universe**
+Franklin is one of the most powerful beings in the multiverse.
+So powerful he has been able to, from a young age, create a **Pocket Universe**.
+Here's what happens when he does that:

+* Move each Character other than Franklin to the side of the playing space. **They are now in a separate part of the game.**
+    *A **Pocket Universe** has only front

 # Gambit
 ## [Gambit](http://vs.tcgbrowser.com/images/cards/big/RES-003.jpg) (MC)
 Set: Resistance